amandakoka/milestone-two/README.md

 # Features

 # Technologies Used
 ## Languages Used
 - HTML
 - CSS
 - JavaScript
 ## Frameworks Used
-- Figma
+- Figma was used to create wireframes.
-- Google Fonts
+- Google Fonts was used for the fonts throughout the website.
-- Font Awesome
+- Font Awesome was used for icons in the footer.
-- GitHub
+- GitHub was used to store the project and code after being pushed from git.
-- Git
+- Git used for version control and for commiting and pushing to GitHub.

 # Testing
 ### HTML Validation